Over half of residents using mobile banking in the Netherlands and many now regularly pay bills and manage their money using their mobile devices.

 Mobile banking in the Netherlands

 Banking has changed considerably since the advent of the internet and smartphone devices, and the Dutch have embraced the new options these changes have brought more than most.
-According to recent EU figures, 89% of the Dutch population use online banking, the joint 3rd highest in the EU/EEA behind only Iceland and Norway.
+According to recent EU figures, 89% of the Dutch population use online banking, the third-highest in the EU/EEA behind only Iceland and Norway.
 Around 66% of the population use mobile banking in the Netherlands, including 60% of 50-64 year olds.

-Features of mobile banking in the Netherlands
+Features of mobile banking

 - Making bill payments and paying for goods in shops.

 - Transferring money from one account to another or paying money to friends.

 - Contacting banking staff for advice or problem-solving via social media accounts.

 - Accessing money from mobile accounts across the globe.

 - Having round-the-clock 24/7 access to account services.

 Mobile banking provides many benefits for expats in the Netherlands including making cross-border payments and moving money between accounts that use the euro, immediacy of service, and lower banking costs.
 With bunq, you can open an account in minutes and make multi-currency payments and overseas card transactions at much cheaper rates.